dodlido/veri_env/README.md

 ```bash
     syn -v <view_name>
 ```
+   * same -v and -w rules apply here regarding the optionallity of the flags and the "show" keyword
 4. Use the --show flag to open gv for a graphic representation of the synthesis results
    * Here is a representation of a 1b FF with an enable bit to select whether to sample the data or not and a sync reset:
 ![where is image?](./resources/synth_results.jpeg)